umyk/ua-cl-nmt/README.md

 4.Extract 1000 pairs of sentences from each bin to verify the model uncertainty for a certain stage.

 5.Build data difficulty JSON file.
-This is a example of data difficulty JSON file for 4 bins.
+This is an example of data difficulty JSON file for 4 bins.
 These numbers are the indices of the sentences in a data file, the train_set represents all the data of the training set, the esti_set represents the estimation set.

 {